ExaScience/elprep/README.md

 The .cram format is only supported for samtools-1.0 and up.

+## Building

+The following is only relevant information if you wish to build elPrep yourself.
+It is not necessary to use the elPrep binary we provide above.

+A build script is provided with the source code if you wish to build elPrep yourself.

+	Building elPrep using LispWorks:

+		sh make-lispworks-binary.sh

+	Building elPrep using SBCL:

+		sh make-sbcl-binary.sh

 The elPrep implementation depends on the Claws and cl-date-time-parser libraries:

 	Claws GitHub clone URL: